 Smith College Grants

 The grant amount is based on a family's financial need as determined by Smith through the financial aid application process.
 Most Smith College grants come from funds given for this purpose by alumnae and friends of the college and by foundations and corporations.
-Students may be asked to write to the donor of the fund if the grant is supplied by a Smith alumnae club or named scholarship.
+If you are a recipient of one of these named scholarships, you will be contacted by the Office of Donor Relations.
+You will be asked to complete an online questionnaire about your Smith experience.
+Your timely response is important.
+If you have any questions, contact DonorRelations@smith.edu.

 Federal Pell Grants